quicwg/base-drafts/draft-ietf-quic-qpack.md

 For clients using 0-RTT data in HTTP/3, the server's maximum table capacity is the remembered value of the setting, or zero if the value was not previously sent.
-When the client's 0-RTT value of the SETTING is 0, the server MAY set it to a non-zero value in its SETTINGS frame.
-If the remembered value is non-zero, the server MUST send the same non-zero value in its SETTINGS frame.
-If it specifies any other value, or omits SETTINGS_QPACK_MAX_TABLE_CAPACITY from SETTINGS, the encoder must treat this as a connection error of type `HTTP_QPACK_DECODER_STREAM_ERROR`.
+When the client's 0-RTT value of the SETTING is 0, the server MAY set it to a non-zero value in its settings.
+If the remembered value is non-zero, the server MUST send the same non-zero value in its settings.
+If it specifies any other value, or omits SETTINGS_QPACK_MAX_TABLE_CAPACITY from settings, the encoder must treat this as a connection error of type `HTTP_QPACK_DECODER_STREAM_ERROR`.

-For HTTP/3 servers and HTTP/3 clients when 0-RTT is not attempted or is rejected, the maximum table capacity is 0 until the encoder processes a SETTINGS frame with a non-zero value of SETTINGS_QPACK_MAX_TABLE_CAPACITY.
+For HTTP/3 servers and HTTP/3 clients when 0-RTT is not attempted or is rejected, the maximum table capacity is 0 until the encoder processes settings with a non-zero value of SETTINGS_QPACK_MAX_TABLE_CAPACITY.

 When the maximum table capacity is 0, the encoder MUST NOT insert entries into the dynamic table, and MUST NOT send any encoder instructions on the encoder